psteniusubi/spring-boot-sample/README.md

   port: 8080
 ```

-Replace values for `issuer-uri`, `clientId` and `clientSecret` when integrationg with an other OpenID Connect provider.
+Replace values for `issuer-uri`, `clientId` and `clientSecret` when integrating with an other OpenID Connect provider.
 Value of `redirect_uri` is defined by Spring Boot middleware

 ```
 http://localhost/login/oauth2/code/ubisecure